Hourai42/lem-in/README.md

 2. Don't take shortcuts-- understand why something is happening.
 This is why you had so many errors when setting an array of struct pointers.
 3. Have defined error messages-- don't just randomly use 1 and 0 as you wish.
 DEFINE abstractions.
 4. Think about time/space complexity from now on.
 You used a linked list because the input is dynamic-- but an array of structs would have allowed you to access the graph far quicker.
 In O(1) time.
+5. GNL doesn't free itself.
+Freeing the line you send in is still your responsibility-- GNL only handles the static buffer.

 Problem Approach
 ----------------